-Marking of College-owned Vehicles: All vehicles, owned or leased by The Mississippi Delta Community College, shall have a permanent decal or be painted on both sides of the vehicle in letters at least three (3) inches in height and on the rear in letters not less than one-half (1 1⁄2) inches in height, stating the name of the institution.
+Marking of College-owned Vehicles: All vehicles, owned or leased by Mississippi Delta Community College, shall have a permanent decal or be painted on both sides of the vehicle in letters at least three (3) inches in height and on the rear in letters not less than one-half (1 1⁄2) inches in height, stating the name of the institution.
+Decals must be 12 inches wide and must be securely attached to both sides of the vehicle.
 The marking must be in a color which is in contrast with the color of the vehicle.
 The provisions of this paragraph shall not apply to vehicles exempted as set forth in Section 25-1-87 of the MS Code.